Some Interesting Facts About Prague

 Prague has diverse food options with savoring local delicacies and international cuisine too.
 Read this article to know about the Best Restaurants in Prague from Budget-friendly to Luxury ones.

-Climate – Prague is windy and chilly many times.
-Spring is the best time to visit Prague.
+Prague is windy and chilly many times.
+Spring and Summer are the best time to visit Prague.

 Do not cross Pedestrian Signal when RED because if caught then 1000CZK fine is there.